jusdisgi/PseudonymiCaps/README.md

 ## What is actually here then?

-As of this very first commit, the only things here are my new PG1316S versions of DES (though it will also generate chocs with the right parameters).
+As of this very first commit, the only thing here is my new PG1316S versions of DES (though it will also generate chocs with the right parameters).
 I will be adding more models as I clean them up and test them.

 If you're familiar with zzeneg's Low-profile Choc DES, these are the same except 0.5mm taller...zzeneg's were so low the PG1316S mounting slot wouldn't fit.
 A bit ironic that this ultra-low-profile switch needs higher-profile keycaps, but such is life.